ECGOPS/OMSDEMO/CONSOLE_LOGGING_SECURITY_REPORT.md

 ## 📋 EXECUTIVE SUMMARY

-A comprehensive security assessment was conducted to evaluate console logging practices and identify potential sensitive information leaks in the ECG Outage Management System.
+A comprehensive security assessment was conducted to evaluate console logging practices and identify potential sensitive information leaks in the ECG Network Management System.
 The assessment confirms that the system implements proper security measures to prevent sensitive data exposure through console logs.

 ### 🎯 Key Findings
 - **✅ Console Logs Removed in Production** - Vite configuration properly configured